Hobart the Capital of

 of Hobart Floral Shows Dates - http://www.hobartcity.com.au

-home of Australia's oldest golf course at Highland Lakes
+in Tasmania, home of Australia's oldest golf course

-Road Bothwell is hosting a mix of history tours, social
+at Highland Lakes Road Bothwell is hosting a mix of

-why not look at the ROYAL HOBART REGATTA usually in
+Also why not look at the ROYAL HOBART REGATTA usually

 and see where the entire Derwent River is given over